52-hertz whale

 The 52-hertz whale, colloquially referred to as 52 Blue, is an individual whale of unidentified species that calls at the unusual frequency of 52 hertz in the north Pacific Ocean between Aleutian and Kodiak Islands to the California coast.
 The whale itself has never been sighted: it has only been heard via hydrophones, but its call has been detected since the late 1980s in a pattern that matches the migration of the blue whale and the fin whale.
 Those species call at 10 to 39 Hz and 20 Hz respectively.
 Described as the "world's loneliest whale", it appeared to be the only individual emitting a whale call at this frequency.
 However, recordings of a second 52-hertz whale, heard elsewhere at the same time, have been sporadically found since 2010.

-52 Hz is roughly equivalent (sharp by 3 cents) to the musical note G^{#}_{1}, which is the 12th lowest key on a usual 88-key piano keyboard, or the 4th finger position on the lowest string (E_{1}) of a double bass.
+The 52 Hz frequency is roughly equivalent to the musical note G^{#}_{1}, which is the 12th lowest key on a standard 88-key piano keyboard, or the 4th finger position on the lowest string (E_{1}) of a double bass.